-Distribution: The lesser long-nosed bat occurs from South America north through Mexico to southern Arizona and southwestern New Mexico; populations in the United States represent the northern extent of the species' range (Findley et al., 1975; Hall, 1981; Hoffmeister, 1986; Simmons, 2005).
+Distribution: The lesser long-nosed bat occurs from Central America north through Mexico to southern Arizona, southern California, and southwestern New Mexico; populations in the United States represent the northern extent of the species' range (Findley et al., 1975; Hall, 1981; Hoffmeister, 1986; Simmons, 2005; Cole and Wilson 2006).).
 In New Mexico, this bat is known from the Animas, Peloncillo, and Big Hatchet mountains and adjacent valleys in southern Hidalgo County (Findley et al., 1975; Baltosser, 1980; Hoyt et al., 1994; Bogan et al., 2006a-b).
+There are recent unconfirmed but likely valid observations of long-nosed bats from the Burro Mountains and possibly the Silver City area in Grant Co.
+(M. Ramsey, pers. comm.; K. Geluso, pers. comm).
 Similar to the Mexican long-nosed bat (L. nivalis), the lesser long-nosed bat is a migratory species that is found in the United States only during summer months (Hayward and Cockrum, 1971; Findley et al., 1975; Wilson, 1985).
 Bogan et al. (2006a-b) reported occurrence in New Mexico from mid-July to mid-September.
 Habitats utilized by the lesser long-nosed bat include forested canyons and adjacent desert grassland and shrub lands (Findley et al., 1975; Hoffmeister, 1986).
 The diet consists of nectar, pollen, and soft fruits of agaves (Agave spp.) and various cacti, with insects being taken incidentally.
 In Arizona, migrant females are pregnant when they arrive from Mexico and subsequently give birth and rear their young in maternal colonies (Hoffmeister, 1986).
 Caves and rock fissures are the only known day roost sites in New Mexico (Bogan et al., 2006a-b), but the species is also known to roost in trees, mines, culverts, and buildings elsewhere in its range.
 An abandoned building near the Animas Mountains is a known night roost for long-nosed bats between feeding forays (Bogan et al., 2006a-b).

 Current Status: The lesser long-nosed bat is listed as federal endangered (as the subspecies L. curasoae yerbabuenae) by the U. S. Fish and Wildlife Service, and a federal recovery plan is available (USFWS, 1995) but in need of updating.
 A federal 5-year review of the species was completed in 2007 (USFWS, 2007) and included a recommendation that the species be downlisted to threatened.
-More recently, the USFWS (2013) formally proposed that the species be reclassified as threatened based on survey data, mainly from Arizona, that indicates that the population trend in the Southwest is stable to increasing.(USFWS, 2007).
+More recently, the USFWS (2013) formally proposed that the species be reclassified as threatened based on survey data, mainly from Arizona, that indicates that the population trend in the Southwest is stable to increasing (USFWS, 2007).
 The New Mexico State Game Commission approved the addition of this species (as Leptonycteris curasoae) to the state threatened list in 1975 (Jones and Schmitt, 1997).
 Until recently, few studies have been conducted on this bat in New Mexico, and its ecology and population size and trends are not fully understood.
 Hoyt et al. (1994) conservatively estimated that they netted 150 to 200 individuals of Leptonycteris in the proportion of two lesser long-nosed bats for every one Mexican long-nosed bat in the Animas Mountains.
-Recent studies by Bogan et al. (2006a-b), Cryan (2007), and Goodbar (2007) identified and characterized roost sites in the Animas, Peloncillo, and Big Hatchet mountains; numbers of long-nosed bats (both species) at day roosts ranged from 4 to a few thousand individuals and varied during the summer.
+More recent studies by Bogan et al. (2006a-b), Cryan (2007), and Goodbar (2007) identified and characterized roost sites in the Animas, Peloncillo, and Big Hatchet mountains; numbers of long-nosed bats (both species) at day roosts ranged from 4 to a few thousand individuals and varied during the summer.